melioristic/benchmark/README.md

 This is used as a subproject for [diffusion-models-for-weather-prediction](https://github.com/ECMWFCode4Earth/diffusion-models-for-weather-prediction).

 ## Description
 This repository contains functions to benchmark the diffusion models developed in [diffusion-models-for-weather-prediction](https://github.com/ECMWFCode4Earth/diffusion-models-for-weather-prediction).
-It builds on existing code from (WeatherBench)[https://github.com/pangeo-data/WeatherBench].
+It builds on existing code from [WeatherBench](https://github.com/pangeo-data/WeatherBench).

 ## Installation
 Installation options will be included in the future.

 ## Roadmap
-This repository is part of a (ECMWF Code4Earth Project)[https://github.com/ECMWFCode4Earth/diffusion-models-for-weather-prediction], which takes place between March 1 2023 and September 20 2023.
+This repository is part of a [ECMWF Code4Earth Project](https://github.com/ECMWFCode4Earth/diffusion-models-for-weather-prediction), which takes place between March 1 2023 and September 20 2023.

 ## Contributing
 Script on guidelines for contributions will be added in the future.